 Solution 7: Override the MoUSO Core Worker Process Request

-If the problem persists, changing your system’s power configuration to override the MoUSO Core Worker Process request may help.
+If the problem of the MoUSO core processor persists, changing your system’s power configuration to override the MoUSO Core Worker Process request may help.

 - To launch the Windows Search, press the Windows + Q keys together and type Command Prompt.
 Now, right-click on the Command Prompt (in the list of results) and choose Run as Administrator.